 The first Thesis Whisperer book “How to tame your PhD” is available from Amazon on ebook for $3.99 AUD (around 2.5 pounds sterling and $5 USD); a price point carefully calibrated to match the cost of a cup of coffee in my home town, Melbourne.

 If print is your thing, there’s a paperback version available from Lulu.com for $14.95 (around 10 pounds sterling and $17USD) – a price I hope will fit into most PhD student budgets.
 It’s a short book, around 25,000 words, but contains what I think is the most pertinent advice for actually producing your thesis or dissertation in the shortest time possible.
+If you are an ANU student, you can buy copies of the paper version at the ANU CO-op.

 I compiled this book because owning a blog is like having a large and very untidy attic; posts become submerged as the blog rolls on.
 Sometimes I have to rummage through the boxes to find things readers ask me for.
 Compiling these posts into a book was a way of ordering what I have written in such a way that echoes the process of writing a thesis: start, middle and end.